Eleanor Roosevelt: Awards and organizations in her name

+In 2018, with the blessing of the Roosevelt family, the Eleanor Roosevelt Prize for Global Human Rights Advancement was established by the American Bar Association's Center for Human Rights.
+It is awarded annually.

 Places named for Roosevelt

-Eleanor Roosevelt School, also known as the Eleanor Roosevelt Vocational School for Colored Youth, Warm Springs Negro School, and the Eleanor Roosevelt Rosenwald School, which operated as a school from March 18, 1937 until 1972, was a historical Black community school located at 350 Parham Street at Leverette Hill Road in Warm Springs, Georgia.
+Eleanor Roosevelt School, also known as the Eleanor Roosevelt Vocational School for Colored Youth, Warm Springs Negro School, and the Eleanor Roosevelt Rosenwald School, which operated as a school from March 18, 1937, until 1972, was a historical Black community school located at 350 Parham Street at Leverette Hill Road in Warm Springs, Georgia.
 As of May 3, 2010, the school is listed on the National Register of Historic Places listings in Meriwether County, Georgia.

 The town Norvelt was renamed as such in 1937 as a combination of the last syllables in Eleanor Roosevelt's names: EleaNOR RooseVELT.
 The Norvelt firefighter's hall is named Roosevelt Hall in her honor.

 In 1972, the Eleanor Roosevelt Institute was founded; it merged with the Franklin D. Roosevelt Four Freedoms Foundation in 1987 to become the Roosevelt Institute.
 The Roosevelt Institute is a liberal American think tank.
 The organization, based in New York City, states that it exists "to carry forward the legacy and values of Franklin and Eleanor Roosevelt by developing progressive ideas and bold leadership in the service of restoring America's promise of opportunity for all."

 Eleanor Roosevelt High School, a public magnet high school specializing in science, mathematics, technology, and engineering, was established in 1976 at its current location in Greenbelt, Maryland.
 It was the first high school named for Eleanor Roosevelt, and is part of the Prince George's County Public Schools system.